Suicide reporting - codes of practice

 Independent Press Standards Organisation's Code

-Following some distressing media coverage that it was believed could encourage copycat suicides Samaritans and others made a submission to the PCC in January 2006 requesting a new sub-clause be introduced to the Editor’s Code to specifically address factual reporting and representation of suicide.
+Following some distressing media coverage that it was believed could encourage imitational suicides Samaritans and others made a submission to the PCC in January 2006 requesting a new sub-clause be introduced to the Editor’s Code to specifically address factual reporting and representation of suicide.
+This sub-clause was added to the Code, under the clause ‘Intrusion into grief or shock’.

 For the full code go to IPSO.